Redwood Falls, Minnesota: 19th century

 An August 4, 1862 confrontation between soldiers and Dakota men led the Indian Agency near Granite Falls to distribute provisions to the tribe on credit to avoid violence.
 At the Lower Agency at Redwood, however, things were handled differently.
 At an August 15, 1862 meeting attended by Dakota representatives, Indian Agent Thomas Galbraith, and representatives of the traders, the traders resisted pleas to distributing provisions held in agency warehouses to starving Dakota until the annuity payments arrived.
 In 1862, U.S. officials in Minnesota were distracted by the U.S. Civil War, payments did not arrive, and the suffering of the Dakota was severe.
 Some young Dakota took action to claim what they were owed, killing several people in the process.
 This began the Dakota War of 1862.

 As a result of the war, the U.S. government hanged 38 participants and attempted to expel the Dakota people from Minnesota altogether.
 But it ended up maintaining the Lower Sioux Indian Reservation in Redwood County.
 Over time, the Dakota lost control of much of the land first set aside in 1851.

-In 1864, Sam McPhail, a colonel who had commanded US troops in the war and was a land speculator, claimed the land where Redwood Falls was developed.
+In 1864, Samuel McPhail, a colonel who had commanded US troops in the war and was a land speculator, claimed the land where Redwood Falls was developed.
 He hired men to use lumber from the Dakota reservation to build a fortified house and surrounded it with a sod stockade eight feet tall.
 McPhail published the Redwood Falls Patriot from 1866 to 1869.
 He was a probate judge and first Redwood County attorney.
 In 1872, he donated land for the county courthouse as Redwood Falls was designated as the county seat.

 Among settlers who joined McPhail in 1864 was John St. George Honner.
 Honner claimed land north of Redwood Falls.
 The house he built in 1869 still stands in North Redwood and is listed on the National Register of Historic Places.
 Honner was appointed as the first postmaster and also served as a county official.
 Active in electoral politics, he served as a representative and later as a senator in the state legislature between 1866 and 1874.
 Honner operated a granite quarry near North Redwood and supplied the stone for the county courthouse.